 Pet travel with dogs, cats and ferrets is bound by the conditions of the EU pet passport.
-The EU pet passport replaces all passports or other documents previously used for pet travel in Europe including the PETS document.
+The EU pet passport or an animal health certificate replaces all passports or other documents previously used for pet travel in Europe including the PETS document.
 The EU pet passport can be acquired at any authorized veterinarian after a microchip has been fitted and a successful blood test has been given.
 The following procedures must be followed in the order listed below.

 Brexit Advice: As of the 1 January 2021, the rules for travelling with your dog, cat or ferret from Britain to the EU has changed.
 More details are available at GOV.UK.